worldline/vuejs-training/docs/presentation/README.md

 ## Popularity

-Vue.js has broken records in terms of popularity since 2015.
-It is now the second project in number of stars on Github.
+Vue.js has broken records in terms of popularity.
+It is now one of the top projects in number of stars on Github.
 Despite the lack of funding, many meetups and conferences have been self-organized in different countries.
-This is one of the most resounding successes in the open-source world in the last five years.
+This is one of the most resounding successes of 2015-2016 in the open-source world.

 The secret of his success?
 A focus on simplicity, a very low learning curve, an excellent documentation and a listening community.